Why is My Boiler Leaking Water?

 A boiler leaking water needs the urgent attention of a heating engineer as it could lead to serious damage.

 Corroded pipes, high pressure and loose joints are all common causes of a boiler leaking water.
 If your boiler was only installed recently, the leak could be down to poor installation.

-Should you spot even the slightest leak, contact a heating engineer right away as the water could lead to corrosion, rust or cause electrical parts to malfunction.
+Should you spot even the slightest leak, contact a heating engineer right away.
+The water could lead to corrosion, rust or cause electrical parts to malfunction.

 If you’ve landed on this article, chances are your boiler is leaking.
 While you shouldn't attempt to repair the issue yourself, you can take a few steps to prevent more water leaking into your home:

 - Turn off the water supply